vtex-apps/store-components/docs/BuyButton.md

   }
 ```

-2. Add the `buy-button` block to other blocks from your theme according to your needs.
-In the example below, the block is added to the `flex-layout.row` block from the `store.product` template:
+2. Add the `buy-button` to other theme block using the product context, such as the `product-summary.shelf`.
+In the example below, the `buy-button` is added to the `flex-layout.row` block from the `store.product` template (which uses the product context):

 ```json
   "store.product": {